 What Is So Great About Aloe Immune High Quality Aloe Vera Powder?

-The aloe vera in Aloe Immune is grown in fields that are of certified organic, rich volcanic ash soil located between two mountain ranges at the base of a volcano.
+The aloe vera in Aloe Immune is grown in fields in Mexico that are of certified organic, rich volcanic ash soil located between two mountain ranges at the base of a volcano.
 Rich volcanic ash soil provides rare trace minerals.
 The fields are irrigated with natural spring-fed water.
 The Aloe vera plants are fertilized with Aloe's outer leaves, which would otherwise be discarded after the harvest.
 This puts minerals and other nutrients back into the soil, ultimately benefiting the land as well as the Aloe vera plants grown there.
 Nothing goes to waste.

 Although Aloe vera is grown and harvested all over the world, the highest-quality finished Aloe products start with a strong stock of Aloe plants known as pups.
 Aloe leaves mature in approximately three to four years.
 Only the leaves of mature plants are harvested for the manufacturing of Aloe Immune.
 When the leaves are harvested, variables must be considered for the highest-quality yields with the greatest concentrations of active bio-constituents present in the leaf.
 Where the plants are grown, the time of day, the year of picking and the timeliness of processing are all taken into account to ensure the quality and consistency of the Aloe Immune product.